WELLS FARGO CENTER

 If you’ve read either my baseball or football reviews, you know that I have a love-hate relationship with Philly sports fans.
 On one hand, I love their passion and angst; on the other hand, I think they’re unstable human beings who probably should be kept away from society at large.
 Flyers fans, while not as nuts as Eagles fans, are still collectively one taco short of a combo platter.

-Newish mascot Gritty is a perfect embodiment of the fan base: fanatical, aggressive and horrifying.
+And then there’s Gritty.
+The Flyer’s team mascot is the perfect embodiment of the Philly fan base: fanatical, aggressive and horrifying.
 Even though he’s the 2nd best mascot in the city, he may be the 2nd best mascot in sports.
 It seems as though big-bellied, fury oddballs thrive in Philadelphia sports venues.